 In 2000, as a United States Senator, Governor Brownback teamed with the late Sen. Paul Wellstone to enact the groundbreaking federal Trafficking Victims Protection Act.
 As Governor, he has continued this work, calling on Kansas to lead the nation in research on slavery and human trafficking.
-To kick off this effort, the Governor is partnering with the University of Kansas to host the Kansas Conference on Slavery and Human Trafficking on January 31st and February 1st in Lawrence.

 The National Center for Missing & Exploited Children (NCMEC) estimates that at least 100,000 American children are victims of commercial sexual trafficking and prostitution each year.
-Dr. Richard Estes at the University of Pennsylvania, whose research is funded by the U.S. Department of Justice, estimates that the number of 10 to 17 year olds involved in commercial sexual exploitation in the US each year likely exceeds 250,000; 60 percent of these victims are runaway, throwaway or homeless youth.
+Dr. Richard Estes at the University of Pennsylvania, whose research is funded by the U.S. Department of Justice, estimates that the number of 10 to 17 year olds involved in commercial sexual exploitation in the US each year likely exceeds 250,000; 60 percent of the victims are runaway, thrownaway or homeless youth.